I’m a children’s ghostwriter and rewriter (editor).

 Can you see the difference?

-While these are just a few of the very basics of what to keep a look out for when you’re having your children’s story edited, it will hopefully give you an idea.
+While these are just a few of the very basics to keep an eye out for when you’re having your children’s story edited, it will hopefully give you an idea.

 6 Tips to What Makes a Good Story?